Relative-Strength/mempool-startos/instructions.md

 ## Address Lookups

-To enable address lookups, toggle on the "Enable Electrs Address Lookups" option in the configuration menu.
+To enable address lookups, open the configuration menu and set Address Indexer to your preferred option:

+- Electrs: Small and good for light use.
+- Fulcrum: Much faster thane Electrs, especially for addresses with many transactions.
+Uses slightly more storage than Electrs.
+- Disabled: Turns off address lookups.

-You will need electrs to be installed and synced before this feature will work.
-Also, lookups may be slow or time out altogether while the service is still warming up, or if there are too many other things running on your system.
+You will need the selected indexer to be installed and fully synced before this feature will work.
+Also, lookups may be slow or time out while the service is still warming up, or if your system is under heavy load.
+If address lookups aren’t working, try restarting the selected indexer and try the lookup again.

 ## Acceleration